bcgov/qsos_leaflet/README.md

 * Select "Submit new issue"
 * Wait for Renovate to start sending pull requests to your repository

-### Dependabot

-Dependabot is no longer recommended as an alternative to Renovate for generating security, vulnerability and dependency pull requests.
-It can still be used to generate warnings under the GitHub Security tab, which is only viewable by repository administrators.

 ## Repository Configuration

 ### Pull Request Handling